maurosoria/dirsearch/README.md

 ```

 ### Scan sub-directories
-From an URL, you can scan sub-dirsearctories of it with "--scan-subdirs".
+From an URL, you can scan sub-dirsearctories with "--scan-subdirs".

 ```
 python3 dirsearch.py -e php,html,js -u https://target --scan-subdirs admin/,folder/,/
 ```

-A reverse version of this feature is "--exclude-subdir | --exclude-subdirs", to prevent dirsearch from brute-forcing dirctories that should not be brute-forced when doing a recursive scan.
+A reverse version of this feature is "--exclude-subdir | --exclude-subdirs", which to prevent dirsearch from brute-forcing directories that should not be brute-forced when doing a recursive scan.

 ```
-python3 dirsearch.py -e php,html,js -u https://target --recursive -R 2 --exclude-subdirs server-status/,%3f/
+python3 dirsearch.py -e php,html,js -u https://target --recursive -R 2 --exclude-subdirs "server-status/,%3f/"
 ```

 ### Some others commands